Cost of Wrongful Incarceration

 $436,514 (in 2015 dollars)

-Thomas testified that Marble raped him, and two other inmates testified that they saw the rape occur.
-Scott Kruse, the inmate who initially reported the rape, did not testify because he was in lockdown at the time of the alleged rape and therefore could not have witnessed it.
+Thomas testified that Marble raped him, and two other inmates testified they saw the rape occur.
+Scott Kruse, the inmate who initially reported the rape, did not testify because it was revealed that he was in lockdown at the time of the alleged rape, making it impossible for him to have witnessed it.

-Following his release, several people expressed their belief in his innocence.
+Over time, evidence supporting Marble’s innocence began to accumulate.
 In 2008, a guard at the detention center said she did not believe a rape occurred.
-Sex offender counselors who treated Marble also did not believe he raped anyone.
-Around this time, Marble heard rumors that Thomas, who was serving time for a rape conviction, was telling people at the facility that Marble was innocent.
+Additionally, it became known that the inmates who claimed to have witnessed the event were not actually near the area at the time they said it happened.
+Criminal psychologists who treated Marble also did not believe he raped anyone and doubted that he had the capacity to commit such a violent act.
+Internal security logs, additionally, showed that the window of opportunity for such a crime was virtually non-existent.
+Finally, Marble heard rumors that Thomas, who was serving time for a rape conviction, was telling people at the facility that Marble was innocent.

 MTIP Takes the Case

 The Montana Innocence Project took the case in 2009.
 Several interviews with Thomas revealed that he falsely implicated Marble.
 After being convicted of a sex crime himself, Thomas said he felt compelled to recant because he now understood the reality of being a convicted rapist.
 Another witness from Marble’s trial recanted as well.